'Extremely scary': Gang members 'hiss' as brawl breaks out at central Auckland club

 But within minutes a fight broke out at the club and police turned up in numbers outside.
 They were forced to shut a section of K Rd's main shopping strip between Pitt St and Queen St.

-A witness who was having dinner at nearby Coco's Cantina told the Herald it was around 8.15pm when he saw quite a few bikes go past.
+A witness who was having dinner at nearby Coco's Cantina told the Herald it was about 8.15pm when he saw quite a few bikes go past.

 "People riding the bikes were wearing Hells Angels and Mongrel Mob insignia.